cognominal/svelte/apps/svelte.dev/lush.md

 Grit is not implemented in this Proof of Concept release.

-There are many complementary views of programming.
+## complementary views of programming.

 One with a mathemacal bent would want to formally specify a program and prove its correctness.
 But, if possible, that would way be orders of magnitude more